jonathanyly/aliasvaluescraper/README.md

-# Alias Sneaker Price Checker for VAT registered companies
+# Alias Sneaker Price comparator for VAT registered companies

 This python repository is used to check for sneaker prices.
 It takes in a given webhook and your countries VAT amount (e.g. Germany -> 19% VAT -> 1.19 as input)